egc112/OpenWRT-egc-add-on/stop-dns-leak/README.md

 	option listen_port '5054'
 	option listen_addr '192.168.9.1'
 ```
+**Note** Make sure the firewall does allow the listen-port (in this case 5054) on the router, a guest interface often allows only port 53.

 ### Add PBR DNS policy
 Next make a PBR DNS policy with e.g. MAC address or interface address (=device as shown by ifconfig e.g. @br-lan) prepended with @ as source and as destination the ip address and port the DNS server is listening on, in this case that is 192.168.9.1:5054 but adapt the IP address to your own router: